 - To commence this program, your Language Literacy and Numeracy (LLN) skills must meet required standards for ACSF LEVEL 2

-- If you are unable to obtain a WWCC you will not be able to complete the requirements of the course and will not be eligible for government-subsidised training for this course.
+- If you are unable to obtain a WWCC you will not be able to complete the requirements of the course.

 Offered in the workplace our by distance you can study to suit your life commitments.
-With either delivery mode you can choose to study via our interactive online portal or paper-based.
-Whichever gives you the best opportunity to succeed.
+With either delivery mode you can study via our interactive online portal.

 Assessment methods include: Readings, research and reflection tasks, knowledge questions, projects, workplace/placement assessments and observations

-This program requires a minimum of 180 hours to be logged in at least one education and care service.
+This program requires a minimum of 180 hours to be logged in an education and care service.
 If you are not already in the workplace we can help you organise practical placement in a centre that is suitable to you.
 Learn more.